oven-sh/bun/docs/test/extending.md

 You can use `console.log` or any other function otherwise inside a lifecycle hook.

-We haven't implemented timer simulation or `Math.random` mocking yet.
+We haven't implemented timer simulation, test isolation, or `Math.random` mocking yet.
 If you need these features, please [open an issue](https://bun.sh/issues).

 ### The lifecycle of bun:test